220808-Java-React-Enterprise/Stardust-Crusaders-P2-Frontend/README.md

 Are you a busy trainer with a software engineering job?
 PokeCare allows you to send your pokemon to the daycare and then you can go to work stress-free knowing your pokemon are well taken care of!
 Our daycares take in pokemon, train those hectic pokemon for you, and allow them to create bonds with each other.
- This allows you as a trainer stay focused on those coding challenges so you and your pokemon can succeed by then end of the day!
+ This allows you as a trainer stay focused on those coding challenges so you can be successfull, and your pokemon taken care of!

 ## Overview: